spurtik0708/dlcv_cbp_face_attribute/README.md

 ### Workflow
 1. User uploads an image.
 2. The image is preprocessed and passed to the classification and facial analysis models.
-3. Results are returned as a JSON response.
+3. Results are returned as a JSON response, including both classification and facial attribute detection.

 ## Installation Instructions